mstksg/inCode/copy/entries/singletons-4.md

 and translate its lifted version to take a defunctionalization symbol `a ~> b ~> b`.

+That the template haskell also generates `SingI` instances for all of your defunctionalization symbols, too --- more on that in a bit!

 It's okay to stay "in the world of singletons" for the most part, and let singletons handle the composition of functions for you.
 However, it's still important to know what the *singletons* library generates, because sometimes